Procedure Guide ·Ear Hematoma Surgery ·2026

 Exclusions & Limits

 Pre-existing chronic ear infections may cause the insurer to exclude related hematomas.
-Cosmetic procedures to correct ear deformity after hematoma healing are not covered.
-Recurrent hematomas may be treated as the same condition, applying one deductible.
+Cosmetic ear deformity correction is not covered.
+Recurrent hematomas may be treated as one condition with a single deductible.

 🇺🇸 US Pet Insurance Guide